 When on Skye you must explore the dramatic landscape of the Trotternish Ridge.
-With stunning scenery, geology, cliffs, pinnacles and needles it feels almost otherwordly.
-Both the Quiraing and the Old Man of Storr have provided the backdrop to major films such as King Arthur, Transformers, Stardust, Macbeth and the Big Friendly Giant.
+With stunning scenery, geology, cliffs, pinnacles and needles it feels almost otherworldly.
+Both the Quiraing and the Old Man of Storr have provided the backdrop to major films such as King Arthur, Transformers, Stardust, Macbeth, Prometheus, and the Big Friendly Giant.

 |Look out for||The Sanctuary, Storr Lochs||The Table, The Needle, The Prison|